Thousands of Philadelphia transit workers strike

 TWU Local 234 leader Willie Brown said talks will continue -- though the two sides are said to be far apart on the issues, CNN-affiliate WPVI reported.

-"An inside source says it all comes down to pensions.
-Apparently management gets a pension on full pay, while union workers get a pension on partial pay," WPVI reported.
+The station reported that according to a source, the stumbling block is pensions.
+WPVI reported that transit management receives pension on full pay, while union workers get a pension on partial pay.

-The union in a newsletter posted on its website said: "Since negotiations broke down, the Union has been trying to get SEPTA back to the table to discuss economic issues, such as pension reform, health care and wage improvements."
+In a newsletter posted on its website, the union said: "Since negotiations broke down, the Union has been trying to get SEPTA back to the table to discuss economic issues, such as pension reform, health care and wage improvements."

-The union added: "However SEPTA is refusing to present a reasonable economic package.
-Instead, they are opposed to any and all improvements in our pension, while pushing a hard line on health care concessions, including an inferior health care plan with the option of maintaining our current benefits, but at the cost of over $400 a month for family coverage."
+"However SEPTA is refusing to present a reasonable economic package.
+Instead, they are opposed to any and all improvements in our pension, while pushing a hard line on health care concessions, including an inferior health care plan with the option of maintaining our current benefits, but at the cost of over $400 a month for family coverage," the union said.

+SEPTA said union leader Brown "walked away from a contract offer that would have provided his members pay raises, enhanced pension benefits, maintained health care coverage levels and continued job security, while also remaining fair and affordable for the taxpayers and riders who fund SEPTA."

 Existing contract expired